 Samburu Tribe, Kenya

-The Samburu People are a semi-nomadic pastoralist tribe that live in northern Kenya.
-They mainly herd cattle, but also keep sheep, goats and camels.
+The Samburu People are a semi-nomadic pastoralist tribe that lives in northern Kenya.
+They mainly herd cattle, but also keep sheep, goats, and camels.
 The Samburu are closely related to the Masaai Tribe, although the Samburu have retained more of their customs and traditions.
 Due to the drier, arid areas in which the Samburu live, they must move their livestock and homes every few weeks to ensure they have enough fresh grazing for their animals.
-Their huts are made from animal hides, mud, grass mats and wooden poles, surrounded by a thorn fence to protect them from wild animals.
+Their huts are made from animal hides, mud, grass mats, and wooden poles, surrounded by a thorn fence to protect them from wild animals.
 Villages are usually made up of 5 to 10 families.

-Traditionally the men look after the cattle and livestock and are also responsible for the overall safety of the family, while the women are responsible for collecting vegetables and roots, collecting water and looking after the children.
+Traditionally the men look after the cattle and livestock and are also responsible for the overall safety of the family, while the women are responsible for collecting vegetables and roots, collecting water, and looking after the children.
 The tribe is ruled by the elders who decide when certain men and women get married and circumcised.
 In Samburu culture, entry into manhood or womanhood is only recognized once the man or woman has been circumcised.
 Once a boy has been circumcised, he is then considered a Moran or worrier.

 The traditional dress of the Samburu consists of brightly colored red cloth worn like a skirt, called a shukka) and then finished with a white sash.
 Beaded jewelry is worn by both men and women in the form of necklaces, earrings and headdress.
 The more jewelry they wear the higher their social status is.